 "I rescued a bee from a spider's web, and now it's covered in cobweb.
 Help, what can I do?"

-In addition to which, in my experience, it's also true that sometimes I have seen cobwebs directly around the entrance of bumblebee and solitary nests - yet the bees have continued regardless.
-However, there are times when bees get trapped, especially around bee-friendly plants!
+In addition to which, in my experience, it's also true that sometimes I have seen cobwebs directly around the entrance of bumblebee and solitary bee nests - yet the bees have continued regardless.
+However, there are times when bees get trapped, especially when there are cobwebs around bee-friendly plants!

 When approaching a bee trapped in a web, try to approach from the underside of the bee, if that makes sense, as if you were scooping it up and out of the web.